dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 <strong>6.
 Ask a child</strong>

-It doesn't have to be someone young, really--the true requirement is that it needs to be someone with some intellectual distance from the problem, who's able to ask probing questions.
+It doesn't have to be someone young, really &mdash; the true requirement is that it needs to be someone with some intellectual distance from the problem, who's able to ask probing questions.
 Children are just the perfect prototype.

 Years ago, thieves were raiding high-end clothing stores.
 They'd run in, sweep all the hangers to the end of the rack, lift off an armful of expensive merchandise, and run out the door before anybody could stop them.
 Stores tried all kinds of things, but the thieves were organized and fast, and they kept escaping.